Khalidelaasry/alx-low_level_programming/README.md

 14. **0x0D.
 C - Preprocessor**: This project covers the usage of preprocessor directives in C.

 16. **0x0E.
 C - Structures, typedef**: Introduction to structures and using `typedef` in C.

+17. **0x0F.
+C - Function pointers**: This project explores the use of function pointers in C.

 ## About ALX

 ALX is a software engineering program that offers an intensive curriculum covering various aspects of software development, system engineering, and DevOps practices.
 It provides hands-on projects and assignments to help learners gain practical experience in these domains.